Abraham Pelt: Pelts Stiftelse

 A new building (Larslejsstræde 7) was built in 1899 to design by the architect Frederik Levy.
-It was built as part of a larger complex which also comprised new precises for the Herman congregation's Sankt Petri Schule.
+It was built as part of a larger complex which also comprised new premises for the German congregation's Sankt Petri Schule.
 The new building contained 38 one-room apartments as well as various residences for people associated with the school, congregation or church.
 Most of the residents were German expatriate women.
 In 1997, the building was sold to the school which needed more space for its increasing number of students.